-- geotechnical and ecological surveys – to gather information about soil, rock and native habitats
+- geotechnical and ecological surveys – to gather information about soil, ecological habitats and communities

 - hydrology studies – to examine historical and predicted flooding and surface water movements

-- noise, air quality and vibration surveys – to measure current and operational levels at key project sites and assess the operational levels across the entire alignment
+- noise, air quality and vibration surveys – to measure current levels at key project sites and assess the operational levels across the entire alignment

-- utility identification surveys – to identify infrastructure such as gas and water pipelines
+- utility identification surveys – to identify infrastructure such as electrical, gas and water pipelines

 - land and heritage surveys – to identify property boundaries and investigate any evidence of Aboriginal and non-Aboriginal artefacts and heritage.

 Site investigations, environmental assessments and field studies will continue to occur as we consult with landowners, councils and other key stakeholders.
-Field investigations and surveys will occur on public land, road reserves and the Queensland Rail corridor.
-Investigations on private property will be arranged on a voluntary basis with individual landowners.
+Field investigations and surveys will occur on public land, road reserves and the Queensland rail corridor.
+Investigations on private property will be arranged with individual landowners.
 All investigations are weather permitting.

 Crossing the Condamine floodplain